 Farewell—and a GIVEAWAY

 Thank you for dropping in.
-Your next stop could be on Susana Ellis’s blog on Thursday, but you might want to go back to The Bluestocking Belles Time Machine and hop around at will.
+Your next stop could be on Susana Ellis’s blog on Thursday, but you might want to go back to 1886, or just head over to The Bluestocking Belles Time Machine and hop around at will.
 I wish you safe travels.
 Good luck in your travels.

 Don’t forget, each comment on every stop of the Time Machine will be counted as an entry to win a grand prize of a $25 gift voucher from Amazon and a print copy of Never Too Late.